Juniper/py-junos-eznc/README.md

 An application will often want to perform common fucntions, and again wihtout requiring knowledge of the underlying Junos/XML.
 Examples of these libraries include: filesystem, routing-engine, and config.
 The config library, for example, allows you to do things like "rolllback", "commit check" and "show | compare" to get a diff-patch output of candidate changes.

 For the catalog of Utility libraries provided by this module, see [here](docs/UTILS_CATALOG.md).

 For a quick intro on using utility libraries, see [here](#intro-to-utilities).

 #### RPC Metaprogramming

 You should always have the ability to "do anything" that the Junos/XML API provides.
-This Python module attempts to make accessing the Junos as this low-level "easy".
-The [QUICK EXAMPLE](#quick-example) below illustrates this mechanism.
-The term "metaprogramming" basically means that this module will dynamically create Junos XML Remote Procdure Calls (RPCs) as you invoke them from your program, rathan that pre-coding them as part of the module distribution.
+This module attempts to make accessing Junos at this low-level "easy".
+The term "metaprogramming" basically means that this module will dynamically create Junos XML Remote Procdure Calls (RPCs) as you invoke them from your program, rather that pre-coding them as part of the module distribution.
 Said another way, if Junos provides thousands of RPCs, this module does *not* contain thousands of RPC functions.
 It metaprogramms only the RPCs that you use, keeping the size of this module small, and the portability flexible.

+For a quick intro on using RPC metaprogramming, see [here](#intro-meta-programming).

 # INSTALLATION